DanCode68/SoulCost/README.md

-Visual Studio project for a GUI-based program that calculates the cost of leveling up in Dark Souls
+Visual Studio project for a simple GUI-based program that calculates the cost of leveling up in Dark Souls